• Skip to main content

 Fascia is a tough connective tissue covering muscles which when injured becomes tight and may put painful pressure on surrounding tissues.

-Myofascial pain syndrome is characterized by presence of trigger points, a knot or band in the muscle which is sensitive to even light pressure and generate pain not only at the site, but also refer to surrounding areas.
+Myofascial pain syndrome is characterized by the presence of trigger points, a knot or band in the muscle that is sensitive to even light pressure and generates pain not only at the site but also in surrounding areas.

 Myofascial pain syndrome is characterized by pain, tenderness, and spasm which affects muscles and occur asymmetrically [in contrast to fibromyalgia which is diffuse and symmetric areas of the body.
 Poor sleep, fatigue, and stiffness are common in myofascial pain syndrome.
 Myofascial pain syndromes have been linked to headaches, jaw pain, neck pain, low back pain, pelvic pain, and arm and leg pain.
 Depression, fatigue, anxiety, or mood disturbances may occur.